 - Nayzilam is an intranasal spray formulation of midazolam approved to treat seizure clusters in patients 12 years and older.
 Nayzilam comes pre-dosed in a one-time use device that allows for administration directly inside the nostril.

 - Lorazepam can be administered buccally (between the teeth and gums).

-Some families work with their loved one\’s health care team to utilize other options that are more appropriate for their situation.
-Your neurologist can help determine what medication might be most appropriate to meet their needs.
+Some families work with their loved one’s health care team to utilize other options that are more appropriate for their situation.
+Their neurologist can help determine what medication might be most appropriate to meet their needs.

 New seizure rescue medication options are in clinical trials.

-UCB is sponsoring a trial for a new type of seizure rescue medication called Staccato Alprazolam is being testing in a trial sponsored by UCB for patients aged 12 years and older with stereotypical, prolonged seizures.
+A new type of seizure rescue medication called Staccato Alprazolam is being testing in a trial sponsored by UCB for patients aged 12 years and older with stereotypical, prolonged seizures.
 The medication is alprazolam, a benzodiazepine (like diazepam, midazolam, and lorazepam) used at a low dose and combined with the Staccato device that allows the medication to be inhaled with a passive breath from the patient.
-The big difference between Staccato Alprazolam and currently available seizure rescue medications is the much quicker time-to-action following administration.
 The Phase 2 trials took place in a hospital setting, finding that the mean onset of action for stopping seizure activity was 30 seconds.
-Given the importance of stopping seizures quickly, this could be a very important benefit.
-The now enrolling Phase 3 trials will be testing the use of Staccato Alprazolam in the home setting.
-If you are interested in participating in the trials, visit STARSEpilepsyStudy.com or download this brochure to learn more.
+Given the importance of stopping seizures quickly, a fast acting medication would be ideal.
+The now enrolling STARS Study is a phase 3 trial to test the use of Staccato Alprazolam in the home setting.
+If you are interested in participation in the trials, visit STARSEpilepsyStudy.com or download this brochure to learn more.
 You can also find details in the study posting at clinicaltrials.gov.